 Among the award-winning group Old Crow Medicine Show’s first performances in Nashville were on the sidewalks outside the Opry House in Summer 2000, playing for fans entering and exiting Opry performances.
 The band graduated to the Opry stage for its official debut January 13, 2001, quickly became a fan favorite during dozens of performances that followed, and was finally invited by Marty Stuart to join the Grand Ole Opry on August 16, 2013 in Cleveland, Ohio.

 When the band officially became part of the Opry family a month later, it wasn’t lost on the band or on the institution itself that both entities were quite poetically coming full circle.
 Old Crow had officially graduated from the Opry Plaza it had played week after week all those years earlier to center stage.
 The Opry, meanwhile, was adding to its ranks nearly nine decades into its life a band with a sound much like groups such as Roy Acuff and his Smoky Mountain Boys from the show’s very early days.

-Old Crow Medicine Show (O.C.M.S.) got its start busking on street corners in New York state and up through Canada, winning audiences along the way with their boundless energy and spirit.
-They eventually found themselves in Boone, North Carolina where they caught the attention of folk icon Doc Watson while playing in front of a pharmacy.
-He immediately invited the band to play at his MerleFest, helping to launch their career.
-Shortly thereafter the band relocated to Nashville for a residency at the Grand Ole Opry, where they entertained the crowd between shows.
+Old Crow Medicine Show got its start busking on street corners in New York state and through Canada, winning audiences along the way with its boundless energy and spirit.
+The band members eventually found themselves in Boone, North Carolina where they caught the attention of legendary folk icon Doc Watson, who invited them to play at his MerleFest, helping to launch the band’s career.
+Shortly afterward, the band relocated to Nashville and began its fateful residency on the Opry Plaza.